 Prominent probes are not calibrated and are cleaned monthly.
 Because they cannot be used as part of the automated system, the ability to respond quickly to changing conditions is reduced.

-The effluent flume cannot be used to provide flow measurements for automatic dosing because it is surcharged at high flows – a work order has been submitted to program the flume for surcharged flow
+A hydraulic bottleneck downstream of the parshall flume results in surcharging of the flume during high flow events.
+As a result, the automatic dose pacing control currently uses the plant influent flow to calculate the hypochlorite feed rate, which can result in underfeeding/overfeeding due to the lag time between changes in influent and effluent flow.
+DEP is in the process of modifying the controls to provide more accurate effluent flow monitoring even during surcharged conditions.

 The CCTs have reportedly not been cleaned since 2015 – 2016 when the new chlorination system was being installed.
+This can impact the available volume for disinfection reducing actual contact time and can also result in the resuspension of solids during high flow events.

 The high range pumps were not turning on fully during wet weather.
-DEP to trouble-shoot issues with the manufacturer during a significant rain event
+DEP was looking to trouble-shoot this issue with the manufacturer during a significant rain event

 Use of the emergency drip was noted during seven of the 20 TRC exceedance intervals evaluated.
 A higher diffuser dose was reported during three of the 20 TRC exceedance intervals, because the mixer was reportedly not achieving the effluent target dose.

 Because the Prominent probes have been observed to drift, and they are not maintained on daily basis, the plant could not rely on the automated system to control the chlorination process.
-The chlorine measurements reported by the Hach analyzers were compared to the chlorine measurements reported by the Prominent analyzers to assess reliability and differences.
+The chlorine measurements reported by the Hach benchtop DPD analysis were compared to the chlorine measurements reported by the Prominent analyzers to assess reliability and differences.
 The data was filtered based on an outlier statistical approach of removing data with z-scores (standard score defining how many standard deviations a value is from the mean of the distribution) outside of the boundary between -3 and 3.
 This assumes data follows a gaussian distribution and maintains 99.7% of the dataset.

 Figure 3-4 shows the relationship between the measurements from the two instruments with and without outliers included.
 The regression coefficients show that there is a strong relationship between the Hach analyzers and the Prominent analyzers with an R2 of 0.69.
 The relationship was stronger on influent recorded data than effluent recorded data likely due to the tendency of the effluent Prominent probe to drift towards 0 mg/L over time.
 The slope of the line (without outliers) suggests that the Hach probe tends to measure chlorine at slightly greater concentrations which may be attributed to the Prominent probe’s drifting characteristics.
 The regression summary is provided in Table 3-1 and all regression coefficients were statistically significant (p-value < 0.05).